hrishioa/hrishioa.github.io/_posts/2016-03-12-automating-git-commits.md

     time.sleep(600)
 {% endhighlight %}

 And that's all.
-The script will commit every ten minutes, and you now have free cloud hosting with time-based version control.
+The script will commit every ten minutes, and you now have free cloud hosting with timely version control.

 ![commits]({{site.url}}/assets/img/gitauto/commits.png)